winstxnhdw/scipath/README.md

 [![formatter.yml](https://github.com/winstxnhdw/scipath/actions/workflows/formatter.yml/badge.svg)](https://github.com/winstxnhdw/scipath/actions/workflows/formatter.yml)

 > [!WARNING]\
 > You should never use `scipath` in production code.
-There are no plans for releases with semantic versioning, and the API may change at any time.
+The API may change at any time and there are no plans for releases with semantic versioning.
 This package is intended for generating animations in my autonomous vehicle projects.

 `scipath` is a lightweight typesafe wrapper for SciPy's [CubicSpline](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.CubicSpline.html).
 This wrapper simplifies the interpolation of coarse path data and allows the user to solely compute the profile of the path, such as path curvature and yaw.
 For large paths, it can be up to 300x faster than Atsushi Sakai's [PyCubicSpline](https://github.com/AtsushiSakai/pycubicspline).